softlayer/terraform-provider-softlayer/docs/resources/softlayer_bare_metal.md

 # `softlayer_bare_metal`

 Provides a `bare_metal` resource.
 This allows bare metals to be created, updated and deleted. `softlayer_bare_metal` resource supports both monthly bare metal servers and hourly bare metal servers.
- For more detail on bare metal types, refer to the [link](https://www.ibm.com/cloud-computing/bluemix/bare-metal-servers)
+ For more detail on bare metal seves, refer to the [link](https://www.ibm.com/cloud-computing/bluemix/bare-metal-servers)

 ## Hourly bare metal server
 If the `softlayer_bare_metal` resource definition has a `fixed_config_preset` attribute, terraform will create an hourly